 Deep Fried Turkey Recipe

-- Thaw turkey, if frozen.
+- Thaw the turkey, if frozen.
 To properly thaw a frozen turkey in the refrigerator allow approximately 24 hours for every 4 pounds.
-Fill deep fryer halfway with oil and heat to 375°F. Remove giblets and neck.
+Fill the deep fryer halfway with oil and heat to 375°F. Remove giblets and neck.
 If present, remove and discard plastic leg holder and pop-up timer.
-Rinse turkey thoroughly with warm water or completely cover with warm water and soak for no more than 30 minutes to ensure cavity is free of ice.
+Rinse the turkey thoroughly with warm water, or completely cover with warm water and soak for no more than 30 minutes to ensure the cavity is free of ice.

 - Allow the turkey to rest and drain in the fryer basket for 10 minutes before removing for carving.
 The turkey can remain in the basket to cool until ready to serve.